Simone Ballard

-Simone Berthe Ballard (26 March 1895 – 8 October 1978) was a French operatic mezzo-soprano and contralto who sang leading parts, including premieres, at La Monnaie in Brussels.
+Simone Berthe Ballard (26 March 1895 – 8 October 1978) was a French operatic mezzo-soprano and contralto who sang leading roles, including premieres, at La Monnaie in Brussels.

 Career

 Simone Ballard was born in Sannois, Paris.
 Both her parents were engaged at the Paris Opera, her father Louis Ballard as a bass from 1894 to 1897, while her mother, Berthe Bronville (born 6 March 1865 in Paris), made her debut as a soprano in the role of Alice in Meyerbeer's Robert le diable but gave up her career when she married in 1891.

-Ballard received early piano education and studied voice at the Conservatoire national de Paris with Eugène Lorrain and Jacques Isnardon.
+Ballard received early piano education and studied voice at the Conservatoire de Paris with Eugène Lorrain and Jacques Isnardon.
 She made her debut at the Opera at La Monnaie in 1921 as Amneris in Verdi's Aida.
 The performance won her an engagement at the house, where she sang until 1940.
-She took part in premieres, appearing on 2 May 1926 as the sister-in-law in Milhaud's Les Malheurs d'Orphée; on 28 December 1927 in the title role of Honegger's Antigone; and in 1929 in Sergei Prokofiev's Le Joueur.
+She took part in world premieres, appearing on 2 May 1926 as the sister-in-law in Milhaud's Les Malheurs d'Orphée; on 28 December 1927 in the title role of Honegger's Antigone; and in 1929 in Prokofiev's Le Joueur.